 Our school is following the Collins My Life curriculum up to Year 6.
+Some topics may be delayed until KS3.
 This is a complete PSHE and RSE programme which has been designed to cover the statutory content and wider aspects of the PSHE curriculum such as economic education and living in the wider world.